pacific-hake/hake-assessment/README.md

 build_rds()
 ```

-* The `model_list` as defined in the `R/model-setup.R` file is what is used by default for this function.
-You can alos use any list of model directory names, or a single directory name.
+* The `model_list` as defined in the `R/model-setup.R` file is what is used by default by `build_rds()`.
+You can also use any list of model directory names, or a single directory name.
 If you wanted to run retrospectives only for a model called **test-model** you would call it like this:

 ```R
 source(here::here("R/all.r"))
 build_rds("test-model", run_retrospectives = TRUE)
 ```

-* <span style="color:red">**Careful!**</span> - In this default configuration, **ALL** directories in the `model_list` with an `mcmc` subdirectory will have the full gamut of forecasts, retrospectives, and extra-mcmc runs done.
+<span style="color:red">**Careful!**</span> - In this default configuration, **ALL** directories in the `model_list` with an `mcmc` subdirectory will have the full gamut of forecasts, retrospectives, and extra-mcmc runs done.
 This can take a very long time if you have `mcmc` output you don't need.
 It is worth checking and renaming any `mcmc` subdirectories (to `mcmc1` or something) which are not going to have mcmc outputs used in the document.

 * Once finished, you can see that each model defined in `model-setup.R` now has an `RDS` file inside its directory with the same name.